 Council provides a range of recycling services at the ten (10) recycling and waste depots, for common household waste items, including things that are difficult to dispose of (e.g. electronic waste, batteries and paints).

-The West Nowra Recycling & Waste Depot has a range of on-site recycling facilities including, polystyrene, glass and electrical cabling.
+Council's West Nowra Recycling Precinct, has a range of on-site recycling facilities including, polystyrene, glass, electrical cabling and rubber tyres.

 We work in partnership with government and private organisations to operate an Australian-first Green Ceramic Microfactorie™, which recycles plastics, glass, textiles and mattresses into building materials.